PatrickDiallo23/Study/python/study_python.md

 print(value) # 1
 ```

-More details can be found (here)[https://www.geeksforgeeks.org/generators-in-python/] or (here with some use cases)[https://realpython.com/introduction-to-python-generators/].
+More details can be found [here](https://www.geeksforgeeks.org/generators-in-python/) or [here with some use cases](https://realpython.com/introduction-to-python-generators/).

 ## Threading, Multithreading & Multiprocessing